 Advanced | Full games, complex middlegame positions | 30+ minutes daily |

-Your first step: Close your eyes and visualize a board.
+Your first step: close your eyes and visualize a board.
 Pick a square, say its color and coordinates aloud.
 Do it five times with different squares.
-Then, tomorrow, repeat and add one quick knight move.
+Tomorrow, repeat and add one quick knight move.